- Smartphones can be charged using laptops or PCs, besides their dedicated chargers.

 Even though smartphone’s capabilities are expanding in an incredible succession, there are still limits.
 Despite the advancements in every possible hardware category, even top-class smartphones need frequent charging.

 Now, sometimes you can’t access a wall socket and you’re limited to USB charging through the PC’s USB ports.
 And suddenly you realize that this way of charging is taking almost twice as much time.

-Why your computer charges your phone’s battery so slowly
+Why does my computer charge my phone’s battery so slowly?